 Mastering video interviews is an important skill for your job search – here are some quick tips to ensure you’ll be camera ready!

-Dirty dishes in the sink, laundry piled high, towel hanging over the door – all seemingly innocuous parts of daily life but they do not create the best image for an interviewer.
+Dirty dishes in the sink, laundry piled high, towel hanging over the door – all seemingly innocuous parts of daily life, but they do not create the best image for an interviewer, so make sure you tidy up!.
 Working from home means many do not have access to an office space, but do your best to mimic it – try to interview from a table, with a neutral background/wall behind you.

 Test the tech

 Zoom, Teams, Skype, Duo – VC software is designed to be quick-starting and user friendly.
 However, we have all been part of a meeting where one or more participants struggle to connect.
 The worst time this could happen is minutes before your interview starts!
 Prior to the interview make sure the software you are using is up-to-date, running, and understand how it works.